 - Vomiting

-In order to give your body ample time to detoxify, you need to avoid these foods for 2 to 23 days.
+You must avoid these foods for 2 to 23 days to give your body ample time to detoxify.
 It takes about three weeks for the antibodies your body has produced in reaction to offending foods to dissipate from the body.
-If you shorten the elimination period, you are not giving your body the time it needs to recover and stop your symptoms.
+If you shorten the elimination period, you are not giving your body the time to recover and stop your symptoms.

-Rather than focusing on what you cannot eat, embrace the foods that you can eat.
+Rather than focusing on what you cannot eat, embrace the foods you can eat.
 There are many substitutions that you can enjoy during your elimination diet.
-Let’s take a look at what to include to help make the elimination diet more bearable.
+Let’s consider what to include to help make it more bearable.

 - Dairy Substitutes – Rice milk, coconut milk, macadamia and almond milk